Roy Rene: Radio star

 Turning to radio in 1946, Rene signed a contract with Colgate-Palmolive Pty Ltd to appear in program Calling the Stars with a live audience at the 2GB theatrette in Sydney; his much-acclaimed "McCackie Mansion" segment was a highlight.
 Living at 13 Coffin Street, "Mo" was the suburban householder whose life was made miserable by relatives, neighbours and friends.
+The popular Yiddish refrain "Khosn kale mazel tov" was his theme tune in "McCackie Mansion".
 He later appeared in Cavalcade with Jack Davey, and as Professor McCackie in It Pays to be Ignorant.

 Rene briefly returned to the stage in 1949 in the revue, McCackie Moments, at the Kings in Melbourne.
 By the time his radio contract expired in 1950 he was plagued by ill health, but he appeared once in McCackie Manor for the Australian Broadcasting Commission in 1951 and, in 1952, starred in The New Atlantic Show, again capturing a nationwide audience.
 Filmink argued that Rene's success in radio proved he was adaptable to other mediums and if he had made a second movie it might have been more successful.

 Rene died of atherosclerotic heart disease at his home at Kensington, New South Wales, on 22 November 1954, and was buried in the Jewish section of Rookwood Cemetery.
 He was survived by his wife, son and daughter.

 Although largely unknown overseas, "Mo" was hailed by visiting celebrities, such as Dame Sybil Thorndike and Jack Benny, as a comic genius in the company of Charlie Chaplin.
 Lecherous, leering and ribald, he epitomized the Australian "lair", always trying to "make a quid" or to "knock off a sheila", yet some of his funniest moments were when he was being "posh", as in his outrageous parody, with Sadie, of Noël Coward's Private Lives.